Jahncke History, Family Crest & Coats of Arms

 The surname Jahncke was first found in Plauen, in the eastern part of Saxony, where Johannes Jahn, the first recorded bearer of the name, was living in 1475.

-Important Dates for the Jahncke family
+Early History of the Jahncke family

 This web page shows only a small excerpt of our Jahncke research.
 Another 98 words (7 lines of text) covering the years 1475, 1591, 1609, 1641, 1663, 1724, 1763, 1778, and 1852 are included under the topic Early Jahncke History in all our PDF Extended History products and printed products wherever possible.